iainctduncan/papers/source/design.rst

 Unfortunately, the js object in Max has a serious implementation issue - in current versions of Max it *only* executes in the lower-priority main thread.
-Any messages sent to the js object from the scheduler thread are implictly queued to the main thread and handled on its next pass (CTN: docs.cycling74.com n.d.).
+Any messages sent to the js object from the scheduler thread are implictly queued to the main thread and handled on its next pass (docs.cycling74.com n.d.).
 The upshot of this is that the short-term timing of events handled in the js object is not reliable - depending on other activity, execution of messages can be delayed, with this delay large enough to be audibly noticeable as errors.
 Thus, while JavaScript is usable for a great many tasks in Max, realtime programmatic note triggering is not one of them.